Irish Travellers: The Irish state and Irish Travellers

 The commission's 1963 report defined "itinerant" as "a person who had no fixed place of abode and habitually wandered from place to place, but excluding travelling show-people and travelling entertainers".
-It recommended assimilation of Travellers by settling them in fixed dwellings with the ultimate aim being that of essentially ending Traveller identity, viewing the Netherlands' approach to its travelling minority as a model.
+It recommended assimilation of Travellers by settling them in fixed dwellings, with the ultimate aim being that of essentially ending Traveller identity, viewing the Netherlands' approach to its travelling minority as a model.
 This assimilation was to be achieved by the effective criminalisation of nomadism, and the report paved the way for an increasing state emphasis on criminal laws and penalties for trespass.

-At the time, about 60% of Irish Travellers lived in barrel-roofed horse-drawn wagons, with almost 40% still using tents in summer (fewer in winter).
+At the time, about 60% of Irish Travellers lived in barrel-roofed horse-drawn wagons, with almost 40% using tents in summer, and fewer in winter.

 The Travelling People Review Body (1981–1983) advocated integration rather than assimilation, with provision for serviced halting sites.
 The Body's membership included Travellers.

 The Task Force on the Travelling Community (1993–1995) moved to an intercultural paradigm.

-On 30 May 2019 the Oireachtas (Irish parliament) established a joint committee "on Key Issues affecting the Traveller Community".
+In May 2019, the Oireachtas (Irish parliament) established a joint committee "on Key Issues affecting the Traveller Community".

-In May 2021, the Ombudsman for Children, Dr. Niall Muldoon, published a report that was highly critical of the standards of accommodation provided for Travellers, describing some accommodation issues as "deplorable".
+In May 2021, the Ombudsman for Children, Niall Muldoon, published a report that was highly critical of the standards of accommodation provided for Travellers, describing some accommodation issues as "deplorable".

 Population

-Irish Travellers have a higher fertility rate than the general Irish population; the Central Statistics Office of Ireland recorded in 2016 that 44.5% of Traveller women aged 40–49 had five or more children, compared to 4.2% of women overall in this age group.
-This gap has dramatically reduced over time; in 1987 the Irish Traveller birth rate was at 5.3 children per woman compared to the general Irish population's 2.3, while in 2008 the Irish Traveller birth rate was at 2.9 children per woman compared to the general Irish population's 2.1.
+Irish Travellers have a higher fertility rate than the general Irish population.
+In 2016, 44.5% of Traveller women aged 40–49 had five or more children, compared to 4.2% of women overall in this age group.
+This gap has dramatically reduced over time.
+In 1987, the Irish Traveller birth rate was 5.3 children per woman, compared to the general Irish population's 2.3.
+In 2008, the Irish Traveller birth rate was 2.9 children per woman, compared to the general Irish population's 2.1.